Tiwari666/KNN/README.md

 # Note on KNN:

 The KNN algorithm is also part of a family of “lazy learning” models, meaning that it only stores a training dataset versus undergoing a training stage.
 This also means that all the computation occurs when a classification or prediction is being made.
 Since it heavily relies on memory to store all its training data, it is also referred to as an instance-based or memory-based learning method.

+# How to find the best k value to implement KNN:

+k=1: The model is too narrow and not properly generalized.
+It also has a high sensitivity to noise.
+The model predicts new, previously unknown data points with a high degree of accuracy on a train set, but it is a poor predictor on fresh, previously unseen data points.
+As a result, we’re likely to have an overfit model.

+k=100: The model is overly broad and unreliable on both the train and test sets.
+Underfitting is the term for this circumstance.

+# Limitations of KNN Algorithm:

+KNN is a straightforward algorithm to grasp.
+It does not rely on any internal machine learning model to generate predictions.
+KNN is a classification method that simply needs to know how many categories there are to work (one or more).
+This means it can quickly assess whether or not a new category should be added without having to know how many others there are.

+The drawback of this simplicity is that it can’t anticipate unusual things (like new diseases), which KNN can’t accomplish since it doesn’t know what the prevalence of a rare item would be in a healthy population.

+Although KNN achieves high accuracy on the testing set, it is slower and more expensive in terms of time and memory.
+It needs a considerable amount of memory in order to store the whole training dataset for prediction.
+Furthermore, because Euclidean distance is very sensitive to magnitudes, characteristics in the dataset with large magnitudes will always outweigh those with small magnitudes.

+Finally, based on the discussed so far, we should keep in mind that KNN isn’t ideal for large-dimensional datasets.

 ###############################################################################
 # Sources: Various Online documents
 Link1: https://towardsdatascience.com/types-of-machine-learning-algorithms-you-should-know-953a08248861